Welcome, Knowledge Explorers

 - If you could create any new course in school, what would it be?

 If you like an activity, game, or experiment, there’s a much greater chance that you will repeat it.
 And if you repeat something you enjoy, an emotional connection is created.
 Emotions and repetition are the two most effective ways to place skills and concepts into long-term memory—where they are never forgotten.
-And when you repeat something you enjoy, it becomes play.
-And you want to do it again and again!
+And when you repeat something you enjoy, it can easily become play.
+And that make you want to do it again and again!

 The Playbook focuses one how to enjoyably learn math and English through being physically active.
-Ready to take this playbook out for a road test?
+Ready for a road test?

 Create a game with one ball or more, and choose two other items as tools in the game.